sakana-max/Image_information_embedder/README.md

 Enter the file path to save:
 ```

-Description: Enter the image file name to write.
+Description: Enter the name of the output image file.

-It is recommended to avoid the same name and enter the same extension.
+It is not recommended to use the same name as the image you are writing.
 It must be a png file.

 An image file with this name will be generated.